How Attending a DUI Treatment Program Can Help Your Case

 Random drug testing, community service, and attendance at 12-step or non 12-step meetings are typical court-ordered conditions.
 Whichever DUI treatment program you select, make sure that the rehab is equipped to manage the various legal issues involved.

 Although the selected rehab program has been completed, recovery from drugs or alcohol has just begun.
 It is imperative that, during the early phase of recovery, your commitment to sobriety be reinforced by regular attendance of meetings within a recovery community.
 Additional layers of support include sober living and individual therapy.
 A solid relapse prevention plan should be in place before the addiction treatment program discharges you.

 Anticipating the triggers that can trip up your newfound sobriety is an important step in aftercare.
 Having the tools to cope with stress, anger, and frustration without resorting to substance use is the best way to avoid relapse.
 In addition, avoiding drug and alcohol using friends and adopting a healthy, fit lifestyle will also buttress your new sober lifestyle.

-The Treatment Specialist Resources for a DUI Treatment Program
+The Treatment Specialist Resources for a DUI Treatment Program in California

 Faced with the dire consequences of a DUI can be a daunting experience.
 Call 866-644-7911 to receive guidance on an appropriate treatment program for your DUI legal issues.
 You will receive a free confidential assessment and insurance review to determine your benefits.